 Employers are becoming more aware of the benefits of having an age-diverse workforce and they're demonstrating a positive attitude towards recruiting, training and retaining workers of all ages.

-The corporate human resources supervisor from Enterprise Rent-A-Car says, 'Mature applicants for us represent a great opportunity for our business to become more diverse and increase the pool of knowledge and experiences that will help drive our business forward for the future.'
+The director of talent acquisition at Enterprise Rent-A-Car says, 'Mature applicants for us represent a great opportunity for our business to become more diverse and increase the pool of knowledge and experiences that will help drive our business forward for the future.'

 The UK graduate recruitment manager from CGI comments, 'We do get quite a number of applications from mature students and we’re very keen to receive them from that group.
 We think they bring quite a number of qualities to CGI.
 They tend to have a better focus and a better direction as to what they want to do with their career.
 They’ve often taken a decision, fairly recently perhaps, to move from their career into studying for a new career.
 That means they can bring the benefits of the subjects they’ve studied and also, potentially, the benefits of the experience they gained before they went back to university.'

 'Age neutral' application forms are now common and employers are making sure their publicity and recruitment material doesn't put off older or younger people from applying.

 There are a number of ways that graduate employers can make sure they're complying with age discrimination laws and are promoting good working practice in the area.
 This includes: